-Confused about the difference between almond flour, almond meal, and blanched almond flour?
+Confused about the difference between almond flour, almond meal, and blanched almond flour ?
 Want info on the best products to use?
 This article is for you!
-Read on to learn everything you ever wanted to know (and more) about almond flour, and enter to win a bag of my favorite almond flour at the end of the article!
+Read on to learn everything you ever wanted to know (and more) about almond flour.

 Welcome to Part 1 of Paleo Baking Basics.